 - All our articles are written by university scholars and researchers with deep expertise in their subjects, sharing their knowledge in their own words.
 We don't oversimplify complicated issues, but we do explain and clarify.

-- We are transparent, with every author disclosing their expertise, funding, and conflicts of interest.
+- We are transparent, with all authors disclosing their expertise, funding and potential conflicts of interest.
 All of The Conversation's funders are disclosed here.

-- We are part of a global network, with editions in the U.S., Australia, Africa, Canada, France, Indonesia, New Zealand, Spain and the U.K. Together we have worked with more than 44,000 specialist scholars and researchers.
-Our aim is to have editors in every part of the world.
+- We are part of a global network, with editions in the U.S., Australia, Africa, Canada, France, Indonesia, New Zealand, Spain and the U.K. Together we have worked with more than 100,000 scholars and researchers.
+Our ambition is to have editors in every part of the world.

 - We give our journalism away to readers.
 No advertising on our website, no paywall, no subscription fees.
 Ever.